seshasaiega/Videa/README.md

 # Videa

-This is first time to use Git Hub
 I have uploaded some interesting works in Java, HIVE, PIG scripts, and also some presentations:
   HIVE/Simple Table.sql:
      very simple table creation